 Teej festival in 2021 AD: 9th September- 11th September in Nepal

 Janai Purnima is another one-day festival in Nepal, also known as Rakshya Bandhan or Rakhi festival.
-On this special occasion, people visit temples early in the morning and thread around their wrist a holy thread and also brother visit their sisters and put colorful Rakhi in their hands.
+On this special occasion, people visit temples early in the morning and thread it around their wrists a holy thread and also brother visit their sisters and put colorful Rakhi in their hands.

-Sisters bless their brothers with good luck, prosperity, and long-life and brother vow to protect their sister in every need and they exchange gifts.
+Sisters bless their brothers with good luck, prosperity, and long life, and brothers vow to protect their sister in every need and they exchange gifts.

 Janai Purnima festival in 2021 AD: 22nd August in Nepal